 - Compensation Optimization Based on Evaluation: Fair and data-driven compensations ensure employees are rewarded well and feel valued for the efforts they put into the organization.

-- Skills Gaps Identification for Improvement: When identified and addressed correctly, skill gaps can be taken forward with appropriate training to meet the growth requirements within organizations and facilitate employee development during dynamic change.
+- Skills Gaps Identification for Improvement: Skills gap analysis is essential for organizations and must be performed in a timely manner.
+When identified and addressed correctly, skill gaps can be taken forward with appropriate training to meet the growth requirements within organizations and facilitate employee development during dynamic change.

 Conclusion